 Type of SCHOOL: Private four-year liberal arts college

-Size of Campus: 188 acres on west coast of Florida
+Size of Campus: 188 acres on the west coast of Florida

 • American Studies